Last Updated on February 5, 2021 by Jim Ferri

 Choose An Area and Get Lost

+Another unique Madrid experience is just to go to an area of the city and wander about, aka “get lost.”
 One of the best mornings I had was “getting lost,” something I often do in many cities.
 I choose an area where there are few tourists, go there and then wander back towards a central location.
 In Madrid I chose the La Latina area, and found myself in a quiet little neighborhood where the sidewalks were dappled with shade and merchants had goods out in front of the shops.
 I wandered into several antique shops, finding junk in two and better things in two others.

 Continuing along up a slight hill I could hear church bells pealing in the distance, and then came across a little plaza with a statue of a soldier in the center.
 A sign told me this was the Plaza de Cascsorro, and I saw the statue was of Eloy Gonzalo, a local soldier who lost his life in the Spanish-American war in Cuba.
 I remember reading about people who say buenos dias to Eloy every morning to bring good luck.